mattboback/a11y-scanner/README.md

 ## 2 · How It Works

 1. Place a `site.zip` archive under `data/unzip` or upload it via the API.
-2. The scanner extracts the site to a temp directory.
+2. The scanner safely extracts the site (with Zip Slip protection) to a temp directory.
 3. It starts a local HTTP server serving the extracted files.
-4. It visits each `.html` page with Playwright + axe-core and audits a11y.
+4. It visits each `.html` page with Playwright + axe-core and audits a11y using a reusable browser for performance.
-5. It writes full JSON reports (and screenshots) to `data/results`.
+5. It captures element-level screenshots for each violation and writes full JSON reports to `data/results`.
-6. It renders a consolidated HTML report under `data/reports/latest.html`.
+6. It renders a consolidated HTML report under `data/reports/latest.html` with rule grouping and impact severity.

 ---